Cybersecurity specialist job growth shows no signs of slowing. It’s a rewarding and lucrative position, putting you on a path to a fulfilling career.

 Real-world examples and applications are covered in most courses, culminating in the capstone where you explore an area of cybersecurity that interests you most.

 For maximum flexibility, consider a program that allows part- and full-time students to complete all coursework online.
-Many institutions have adopted online learning in the wake of COVID-19, but not all have perfected this teaching method.
 Check to see whether most courses are asynchronous and are staffed by faculty with experience leading online courses.

 Your program should recognize that life sometimes gets in the way of educational pursuits and, accordingly, should allow generous time to complete a degree.
 Ideally a university will offer up to 10 years to complete the degree requirements.